ThisIsItz/travelapp/README.md

 This is the last project in Front-end Udacity Nanodegree.

 The objective in this project is to build a travel application that uses the information incoming from the user (location and date) to show him some information about the trip.

+The app shows the following information:
+- A photo of the city.
+- The temperature of that city.
+- How many days is your trip away.
+- How many days is going to take the trip.

 For this project I've used three APIs (Geonames, DarkSkys and Pixabay).

 ## How to start